Aedial/Forge-1.12-mixins/README.md

 - `AllowQueenImprinting.zs`
   - Allow putting a Queen into the Genetic Imprinter, instead of only Princess or Drone.
 This means you do not need to kill the Queen and imprint the Princess and Drone anymore to update the her genetics (for example, right out of the Mutatron).

+- `AbyssmalRitualChunkLoadFix.zs`
+  - Fixes the ritual altar from AbyssalCraft loading partially when spread across chunk boundaries (rendering it non-functional).
+Do note this is unnecessary for AbyssalCraft versions 1.10.5/2.0.0-ALPHA-5 and later, as it straight-up prevents making ritual altars that span chunk boundaries.

 ## License